NewJeans: 2024–2026: Conflict with Hybe, hiatus, and Danielle's contract termination

-On November 13, Yonhap News reported that the NewJeans members had sent a letter to ADOR threatening to terminate their exclusive contract if major breaches were not remedied within 14 days.
+On November 13, Yonhap News reported that the NewJeans members had sent a letter to ADOR giving them an ultimatum that if major breaches were not remedied within 14 days, they would terminate their exclusive contracts.
 This action followed a leaked internal document suggesting Hybe intended to discard NewJeans and after their request to reinstate Min as ADOR's CEO was rejected.
 On November 28, the five members announced the termination of their exclusive contract with ADOR, citing violations of clauses including artist protection.
 On November 29, the members pledged to pursue activities independently and fight for rights to the group's name.
 ADOR denied any contract breaches and stated the members remained under contractual obligations.
 The Korea Management Federation (KMF) and Korea Entertainment Producers' Association (KEPA) sided with ADOR, arguing that unilateral contract terminations harm industry principles and investments.

 On December 5, ADOR petitioned the court to confirm the validity of NewJeans' contract.
 On December 14, the five NewJeans members launched a new Instagram account, "jeanzforfree", separate from the official account managed by ADOR.
 Their first post shared details about offering free food and beverages to K-pop fans attending a rally in Yeouido, Seoul, supporting the impeachment of South Korean president Yoon Suk Yeol.
 On January 13, 2025, ADOR filed an injunction with the Seoul Central District Court to prevent the members from independently signing advertising contracts while their contract dispute remained unresolved.
-On February 7, the members announced a new group name, "NJZ", and were announced as headliners for Hong Kong music festival ComplexCon under this new name.
+On February 7, the members announced a new group name, "NJZ", and were announced as headliners for Hong Kong music festival ComplexCon on March 23 under the new name.
 Two days before the performance, ADOR obtained a preliminary injunction barring the group from engaging in independent activities.
 The group proceeded to perform at the music festival as planned, performing an unreleased song titled "Pit Stop" and a series of covers, and concluding with an announcement of a pause of all activities for the foreseeable future.